hexinatgithub/cs186-sp16/hw5/README.md

 the right value of _k_ to use.
 Essentially, we want a value of _k_ which minimizes the error from the resulting clusters; at the same time, a larger value of _k_ carries with it the risk of overfitting.
-We define the error of the procedure to be the sum of distances from points to their cluster center.
+We define the error of the procedure to be the **mean** of distances from points to their cluster center.

 We can get a rough idea of what value this is by trying many values and plotting it.
 The "[elbow